williamcpierce/Overview/README.md

 # Overview: Window Previews

-## Pre-Alpha Release
+## Alpha Release

-**Note: Overview is currently in a pre-alpha state.
+**Note: Overview is currently in an alpha state.
 It is not yet feature-complete and may contain bugs or unexpected behavior.
 Use at your own risk.**

 ## Overview